-Cassie had tutorship in aikido in teenagehood.
-She is the daughter of Aikido’s Sensei who rank 3rd dan.
-She knows her stuff.
+Cassie had tutorship in Aikido, a modern Japanese martial art, as a teenager.
+She is the daughter of Aikido’s Sensei, who ranks 3rd Dan.
+Cassie really knows her stuff.

-But, I didn’t know what Cassie taught me: under the big toe, behind it, there is a “sweet spot” that balance you when you stand, walking, running and jumping.
+I knew how to sloppily roll backward.
+Through contact improv, I learned to collapse on my friend’s back while he was standing.
+But, I didn’t know what Cassie taught me: under and behind the big toe there is a “sweet spot” that balances you when you stand, walk, run, and jump.
+Who knew?